wez/wezterm/docs/configuration.markdown

 `wezterm` will look for a TOML configuration file in `$HOME/.config/wezterm/wezterm.toml`, and then in `$HOME/.wezterm.toml`, stopping at the first file it finds.

+`wezterm` will watch the config file that it loads; if/when it changes, the configuration will be automatically reloaded and the majority of options will take effect immediately.

 Configuration is currently very simple and the format is considered unstable and subject to change.
 The code for configuration can be found in [`src/config.rs`](https://github.com/wez/wezterm/blob/master/src/config.rs).

 ### Font Related Configuration